nathasyaeca/wholesale_and_order_store/wholesale_store.md

 ![](wholesale_store_files/figure-gfm/average%20total%20shopping%20based%20on%20customer%20status-1.png)<!-- -->

-The difference didn’t see clearly.
-Let’s put it in the table instead.
+It hard to see the different clearly.
+Let’s put it in the tibble instead.

 ``` r
 order_product %>%